Thursday, 06 March 2014 10:47

-Recently, I observed the impatient driver of a beautiful white Mercedes sedan waiting to turn at a traffic light at a busy intersection.
-When the light turned green, traffic proceeded slowly due to cavernous potholes deceptively filled with water.
-This driver honked his horn abrasively and then barreled through the intersection, damaging the undercarriage of his Mercedes.
+Recently, we observed the impatient driver of a beautiful white Mercedes sedan waiting to turn at a traffic light.
+When the light turned green, most drivers proceeded slowly due to the potholes, many of them cavernous but deceptively filled with water.
+This particular driver honked his horn abrasively and barreled through the intersection.
+It damaged the undercarriage of his Mercedes.
 It forced him to stop in his tracks.

 Perhaps the driver had been late.
 But now he was incapacitated.
-And his impatience cost him a pretty penny.
+His impatience cost him a pretty penny.

 During this difficult weather, use prudence.
 Take a bit of extra time to get to your destination.
 The weather and the salting have damaged roads while the snow mountains left by the plows mean poor visibility of oncoming traffic.